Calibrating distribution models from PELVE

 Value-at-Risk (VaR) and Expected Shortfall (ES, also known as TVaR and CVaR) are the most widely used risk measures for regulation in finance and insurance.
 The former has gained its popularity due to its simplistic approach toward risk as the risk quantile, and the second one is perceived to be useful as a modification of VaR with more appealing properties, such as tail-sensitivity and subadditivity, as studied in the seminal work of \cite{ADEH99}.

-In the Fundamental Review of the Trading Book (FRTB), the Basel Committee on Banking Supervision (\citet{BASEL19}) proposed to replace VaR at 99\% confidence with ES with a 97.5\% confidence interval for the internal model-based approach.
-The main reason, as mentioned in the FRTB, was that $\ES$ can better capture tail risk; see \cite{ELW18} for a concrete risk sharing model where tail risk is captured by ES and ignored by VaR.
+In the Fundamental Review of the Trading Book (FRTB), the Basel Committee on Banking Supervision (\citet{BASEL19}) proposed to replace VaR at 1\% confidence with ES with a 2.5\% confidence interval for the internal model-based approach.\footnote{In this paper, we use the ``small $\alpha$" convention for $\VaR$ and $\ES$.
+Hence, ``VaR at 1\% confidence" and ``ES at 2.5\% confidence" correspond to $\VaR_{99\%}$ and $\ES_{97.5\%}$ in \cite{BASEL19}, respectively.} The main reason, as mentioned in the FRTB, was that $\ES$ can better capture tail risk; see \cite{ELW18} for a concrete risk sharing model where tail risk is captured by ES and ignored by VaR.
 On the other hand, VaR also has advantages that ES does not have, such as elicitability (e.g., \cite{G11} and \cite{KP16}) or backtesting tractability (e.g., \cite{AS14}), and the two risk measures admit different axiomatic foundations (see \cite{C09} and \cite{WZ21}).
 We refer to the reviews of \citet{EPRWB14} and \citet{EKT15} for general discussions on VaR and ES, and \citet{MFE15} for a standard treatment on risk management including the use of VaR and ES.
 The technical contrasts of the two risk measures and their co-existence in regulatory practice give rise to great interest from both researchers and practitioners to explore the relationship between them.